ISLAND DWARF CAR CLUB

 5. No fenders allowed.

 8. Engine compartment must conform to scale of body length, and must match the contour of the body, where it meets right and left side body panels.
-A hole or bulge will be allowed for clearance of air boxes on late model engines only, not for any type of ram air.
+A hole or bulge will be allowed for clearance of air boxes on late model engines only.

-9. All main lower frame rails will be made of 1”x 2” rectangular steel tubing with a minimum of 0.120 wall thickness (lower frame rails on both sides, running from the extreme front to the extreme rear).
+9. All main lower frame rails will be made of 1”x 2” rectangular steel tubing with a minimum of 0.120 wall thickness (Lower frames rails on both sides, running from the extreme front to the extreme rear).
 There will be a minimum of three cross members in the driver’s compartment: one in the front, one in the rear and one near the center.

 10. At the beginning of each race, the car must have all body parts intact.

-11. No engine/transmission assembly may extend to rear more than 21” from the center of the front axle, except for separate transmissions, which may be mounted in place of jackshaft, i.e. Harley Davidson.
+11. No engine/transmission assembly may extend to rear more than 21” from the center of the front axle Line, except for separate transmissions, which may be mounted in place of a jackshaft, i.e. Harley Davidson.
 Front axle location will be determined by scaling a photograph of the car, to a 73” wheelbase and mounting the front axle in actual proportion to the car body.

 12. No wings, airfoils, or streamlining of the bodies shall be allowed.

-13. No body shall be more than 40” tall, from the bottom outer edge to the extreme top, including the frame rail.
-No body shall be over 48” tall from the ground to the extreme top.
+13. The body shall not be more than 40” tall, from the bottom of the Frame Rails to the extreme top.
+The body shall not be over 48” tall from the ground to the extreme top.

-14. No body prior to 1941 will exceed 36”in width.
-No body 1941 or later will exceed 38” in width, being measured at the widest point of the doorpost.
+14. No Dwarf body designs will exceed 38” in width, being measured at the body’s widest point.

-15. All bodies must have a trunk lid, or trunk access panel to conform to the original bodylines.
+15. All bodies must have a truck lid, or trunk access panel to conform to the original bodylines.

 17. Exhaust and headers must be installed as not to distract from the stock appearance of the hood, with the exception of side panel.
 Each car must run an adequate muffler to satisfy the race tracks noise requirements.

 18. No glass of any kind will be permitted.
-A ½” wire mesh windscreen or Lexan is required.
+A ½” wire mesh windscreen or 1/8” (or thicker) Lexan windshield is required.